Canadian Indian residential school system

 The Canadian Indian residential school system (Note: Indian is used here because of the historical nature of the article and the precision of the name, as with Indian hospital.
 It was, and continues to be, used by government officials, Indigenous peoples and historians while referencing the school system.
 The use of the name also provides relevant context about the era in which the system was established, specifically one in which Indigenous peoples in Canada were homogeneously referred to as Indians rather than by language that distinguishes First Nations, Inuit and Métis peoples.
-Use of Indian is limited throughout the article to proper nouns and references to government legislation.) was a network of boarding schools for Indigenous peoples.
-(Note: Indigenous has been capitalized in keeping with the style guide of the Government of Canada.
+Use of Indian is limited throughout the article to proper nouns and references to government legislation.) was a network of boarding schools for Indigenous peoples (Note: Indigenous has been capitalized in keeping with the style guide of the Government of Canada.
 The capitalization also aligns with the style used within the final report of the Truth and Reconciliation Commission of Canada and the United Nations Declaration on the Rights of Indigenous Peoples.
-In the Canadian context, Indigenous is capitalized when discussing peoples, beliefs or communities in the same way European or Canadian is used to refer to non-Indigenous topics or people.)
-The network was funded by the Canadian government's Department of Indian Affairs and administered by various Christian churches.
+In the Canadian context, Indigenous is capitalized when discussing peoples, beliefs or communities in the same way European or Canadian is used to refer to non-Indigenous topics or people.) funded by the Canadian government's Department of Indian Affairs and administered by various Christian churches from the 19th to late-20th century.
 The school system was created as a civilizing mission to isolate Indigenous children from the influence of their own culture and religion in order to assimilate them into the dominant Euro-Canadian culture.